As we grow bigger, we want to be transparent about the issues that affect QuickSteps as a community, dance studio and as a business.

 1. Maintaining the right vibe

 We noticed that one big problem affecting vibe in dance studios is the formation of cliques which, by definition, excludes certain members.
-The teaching team fraternising with members accentuates the problem, because in their limited time, a teacher will generally spend their time with members who are more sociable.
+The teaching team fraternising with members accentuates this problem, because in their limited time, a teacher (without this policy) may end up generally spend their time with members who are more sociable.

 2. Looking after our team